Bizim Hikaye

-Bizim Hikaye (English: Our Story) is a Turkish drama series starring Burak Deniz and Hazal Kaya.
-It is an adaptation of the UK original series Shameless.
-Its first episode (in September 2017) received more than 16 million views.
+Bizim Hikaye (English: Our Story) is a Turkish drama series starring Hazal Kaya as Filiz, a young woman who takes care of her siblings after her mother leaves them, and Burak Deniz as Barış, a mysterious man, who appears in Filiz's life.
+It is an adaptation of the British original series Shameless.
+Its first episode (in September 2017) received more than 20 million views.
 The show was shot in Istanbul and ran for 70 episodes.

+The series is currently popular in Turkey.